3ng7n33r/Tralelho-dev/readme.md

 Tralelho is a tanslation service for medical professionals

 ## Translators needed
 This project needs translators.
-If you speak a language other than English, French and German and would like to contribute, please don't hesitate to contact me.
+If you speak a language other than English, French or German and would like to contribute, please don't hesitate to [contact me](mailto:tralelho@maxemailian.anonaddy.com).
 A translation service integration has been set up to make translating this project as simple as possible.

 ## Installation